 - Vehicle fuel economy becomes less.

-- Facing difficulty when starting the engine.
+- You will face difficulty when starting the engine.

 - The engine will run rough while idling.